 MORE DETAILS: Marijuana is only considered ‘medical’ in Florida if it is purchased by a qualified patient in a licensed medical marijuana treatment center.

-For a convenient list of all dispensaries organized by city, see: Florida Medical Marijuana Treatment Centers.
+For a searchable map of all Florida dispensaries, see: Florida Medical Marijuana Treatment Centers.

 What are the legal requirements to become a Florida medical marijuana doctor?

 SHORT ANSWER: In order to recommend medical marijuana, Florida physicians must hold an active, unrestricted license as either an allopathic physician or osteopathic physician and take an annual course and exam.

 MORE DETAILS: As medical marijuana physicians ourselves, this one is easy!

 In accordance with state law, all CannaMD doctors hold an active, unrestricted license as either an allopathic physician or osteopathic physician and are in compliance with all state-mandated education requirements.
 At this time, educational requirements include completing an annual course and exam administered by either the Florida Medical Association or Florida Osteopathic Medical Association.